-Help to Buy is a government equity loan scheme, which also helps potential house buyers without a deposit build up their savings with an ISA account that the government will 'boost' with an interest-free top-up of 25 per cent.
+Help to Buy is a government equity loan scheme, with the option for buyers without a deposit to build up their savings with an ISA account that the government will 'boost' with an interest-free top-up of 25 per cent.

-The deadline for taking out a Help to Buy ISA is 30th November 2019; banks and building societies will no longer offer this type of ISA after this date, but you will still be able to deposit savings into it until 2029.
+The Help to Buy ISA has a deadline for opening a new account of 30th November 2019; banks and building societies will no longer offer this type of ISA after this date, but you will still be able to deposit savings into it until 2029.